LuisEduardoR/tileable_texture_and_maps_generator/README.md

 ---

-# Generating Tileable Textures for 3D Rendering.
+# Generating Tileable Textures and Texture Maps for 3D Rendering.

 ## Abstract: